-Everyone needs to have mashed potatoes with turkey on Thanksgiving, right?
-Here is my tried and true recipe and it is SO darn good!
+Everyone needs to have an easy recipe for homemade mashed potatoes in their recipe box.
+Here is my tried and true recipe that has great flavor!

-Making these takes NO time.
-In fact, the longest part of this process is just boiling the potatoes and getting them tender.
+Making this homemade mashed potatoes recipe takes NO time.
+The longest part of this process is just boiling the russet potatoes and getting them tender.
 The rest is quick and easy.

-Once you get all your potatoes chopped up, add them to a pot with cold water (start with cold — it makes the best potatoes).
-Turn your burner on medium high heat and let the potatoes cook until they are fork tender.
+Once you get all your potatoes chopped up, add them to a large pot with cold water (start with cold — it makes the best potatoes).
+Turn your burner on medium-high heat and let the potatoes cook until they are fork tender about 20 minutes.

-Once they are fork tender, take your colander and pour your potatoes out and let them drain completely.
-You do not want ANY water in them.
+Once they are fork tender, take your colander, pour the hot potatoes out, and let them drain completely.
+You do not want ANY of the cooking water in them.

 While your potatoes are draining, rinse and dry your pot out and place it back over the heat.
 Throw your potatoes back in and start to mash them with a potato masher.